kuzzleio/documentation/src/sdk-reference/cpp/1/essentials/realtime-notifications/index.md

 ---
 # Notifications

-The [Realtime.subscribe]({{ site_base_path }}sdk-reference/cpp/1/realtime/subscribe) method takes a callback of type `kuzzleio::NotificationListener`.
+The [realtime.subscribe]({{ site_base_path }}sdk-reference/cpp/1/realtime/subscribe) method takes a listener of type `kuzzleio::NotificationListener`.
-That callback is called with a `kuzzleio::notification_result*` argument, pointing to an object whose content depends on the type of notification received.
+That listener is called with a `const kuzzleio::notification_result*` argument, pointing to an object whose content depends on the type of notification received.

 ## Document & messages